samplawski/currency-converter/README.md

 - Convert PLN to USD, EUR, and GBP
 - Simple and intuitive user interface
 - Responsive design that works on desktop and mobile devices
-- links in the footer to:
+- links in the footer:
-    - the project's GitHub repository
+    - to the project's GitHub repository
-    - contact the creator via email
+    - to contact the creator via email

 ## 3. Technologies Used